fiffeek/.dotfiles/README.md

 ## Preview

-Here's a preview what the desktop environment looks like:
+Here's a preview what the environment looks like:

 ![preview](./resources/preview.png)